sickthecat/modplayer/README.md

 - libsdl2-ttf-dev
 - libsdl2-image-dev

-You can install these dependencies on Ubuntu or Debian-based systems using the following command:
+You can install these dependencies on Ubuntu or Debian-based systems and compile using the following commands:

 ```bash
 sudo apt update